PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Fuad, the Goatherd in the leather helmet, smiled at the newly-minted goat with an unwholesome gleam in his eye.
 As he rubbed his hand along the length of rope that held up his trousers, the Nanny goat gave up a fearful bleat.

-The Dimsbury said, "Please, don't let me interrupt."
+Dimsbury said, "As I was saying, don't let me interrupt."

 No one spoke.
 The only sound was the clacks of the goat's hooves as she/he wisely made for the exit as fast as her/his terribly confused legs would carry him/her.

-Exasperated that the crowd still wasn't getting the point, the Dimsbury said, "What does it take?
+Exasperated that the crowd still wasn't getting the point, Dimsbury said, "What does it take?
 Must I strike all of you down with a pillar of flame?
 Gah.
 Let me outline it for you.
 I am a *horrible* man.
 Dimsbury the terrible.
 Master of the arcane arts and elder mysteries, summoner of demons, so on and so forth.
 Now, go.
 Flee."

 And flee they did.
-When the oaken door had slammed behind them, the Dimsbury and the Duke were the only people left in Robrecht's meager throne room.
+When the oaken door had slammed behind them, Dimsbury and the Duke were the only people left in Robrecht's meager throne room.

 "There," said the Wizard, "That's better."